benjamincrozat/content/posts/laravel-interview-questions.md

 Answer: **Automated tests are tests that are executed by software, rather than manually performed by a human.**

-These tests are written as code and can be run automatically as often as needed.
+These tests are written by the developers with code and can be run automatically as often as needed.

-They can be integrated into a continuous integration/continuous deployment (CI/CD) pipeline to be executed every time code is changed or deployed.
+They can be integrated into a continuous integration/continuous deployment (CI/CD) pipeline to be executed every time code is changed or deployed (see [how to setup CI/CD](/laravel-testing-best-practices#make-testing-more-useful-with-continuous-integration)).

 The goal is to quickly identify issues, regressions, or inconsistencies in the software being tested without the need for human intervention.